 Cardiovascular fitness and mental well being

-This service operates from both our sister centre, Lodge Farm Therapy Centre in Holland on Sea & our new state of the art centre of excellence in Copford, Colchester.
+This service operates from new state of the art centre of excellence in Copford, Colchester.

 The duration of the swim depends solely upon the fitness and capabilities of each dog, specific veterinary recommendation and the observations of our trained staff.